 - Social Security – 6.2% of each employee’s pay up to $147,000

 - Medicare – 1.45% of each employee’s pay up to $200,000

 - Additional Medicare: 0.9% of each employee whose wages exceed $200,000 a year

 - FUTA – 6% of the first $7,000 of each employee’s pay

-In addition to federal tax liabilities, you’ll also need to be sure that you are in compliance with withholding and remitting state and local taxes as required.
+In addition to federal tax liabilities, you’ll also need to be sure that you comply with withholding and remitting state and local taxes as required.

 State Income Tax

 You will be responsible for withholding and remitting income taxes to the South Carolina Department of Revenue on a regular and timely basis.
-You can always refer to the SC1040 for the most up to date tax tables or check the South Carolina Department of Revenue website.
+You can always refer to SC1040 for the most up-to-date tax tables or check the South Carolina Department of Revenue website.

 Local Income Tax